RarelyCharlie/rarelycharlie.github.io/_draft/emdrinfo.md

 EMDR is not completely understood.
 When it was first developed, it used side-to-side eye movements to make it easier for PTSD sufferers to reprocess remembered traumatic events from their past with less sensitivity to emotion.
 This is the reason for the name EMDR—Eye Movement Desensitisation Reprocessing.
 Since then, some researchers have found that side-to-side sounds or side-to-side touch work equally well.

 The EMDR tool described here provides both side-to-side eye movements and side-to-side sounds, but not touch.
 The eye-movements and sounds can be used together or separately.
+EMDR works with eye movements alone or sounds alone.
+There is no great advantage in using them both together.

 In an EMDR session, the client remembers a significant past event in as much detail as possible.
 The therapist uses the side-to-side stimulus to dampen down strong emotions that would otherwise block the client's remembering.
 When a lot of emotional blocking is needed, the therapist speeds up the side-to-side stimulus.
 When not much emotional blocking is needed, the therapist slows down the side-to-side stimulus.